documents4j/documents4j/README.md

    that allows to create a conversion server programmatically.
 (If you are using the `ConverterServerBuilder`, make sure to include the unshaded jar into your project.)
 The shaded jar comes bundled with the *no.kantega/pdf-converter-transformer-msoffice-word* dependency.
+-  The *no.kantega/pdf-converter-local-demo* includes a demo application which allows to run a `LocalConverter` from a simple application in the browser.
+Simply run the application for example by calling `mvn jetty:run` and go to for example *http://localhost:8080*.
+You can then upload MS Word files and view the resulting PDF documents.
+   **Warning**: Do not kill the application server since shut down hooks are not executed.
+This will lead to a leak of the MS Word instance.
+(You can remove this leaked instance via the Windows task manager.)
+In order to avoid this leak, terminate the servlet container running the application gently.

 For developers
 ---------------------